 Local residents contacted their Parish Council to ask for roadside verges to be managed in a more bee-friendly way.
 The Parish Council agreed and was granted permission for the project from County Council Highways and their ecologist.
 The verges are now mown less frequently by Parish Council staff, allowing flowers to bloom, which provide a lifeline for bees and other insects.
 This work was supported by various charities and local gardening enthusiasts, and volunteers from the local Conservation Volunteers Biodiversity Action group now monitor the variety of species that call the verges home.

-Another inspiring community, this time in Manchester, transformed fly-tipped alleyways at the back of their homes into bright and friendly communal spaces, as part of Hubbub’s Love Where You Live campaign.
+This time in Manchester, transformed fly-tipped alleyways at the back of their homes into bright and friendly communal spaces, as part of Hubbub’s Love Where You Live campaign.

 An unused rugby field just outside a small village in Pembrokeshire is being transformed into a hub for the local community, as well as a haven for wildlife.